Wang-Ruihui/A-live-homogeneous-database-of-solar-active-regions/README.md

 # Overview
 This is `An Active Region Database for Solar Cycle Variability and Prediction', developed by **Ruihui Wang, Jie Jiang, and Yukun Luo**, Beihang University, China.

 We offer two versions of the database: one includes all detected ARs (**database_allAR.xlsx**), and the other excludes repeat ARs (**database_remove_repeat_AR.xlsx**).
-Both versions contain the same parameters, including basic parameters and parameters for solar cycle variability (dipole fields).
-However, caution should be exercised when using dipole field data due to the repeated records of some long-lived ARs.
+Both versions contain the same parameters, including basic parameters and those related to solar cycle variability (dipole fields).
+However, caution should be taken when using the dipole field data from _database_allAR.xlsx_, as some long-lived ARs are recorded multiple times.

-The temporal coverage of the ARs spans from Carrington Rotations (CRs) 1909-2290, corresponding to the period from May 1996 to November 2024, covering cycles 23, 24, and 25.
-Data from new CRs will be continuously added.
+The database covers ARs from Carrington Rotations (CRs) 1909 to 2290, corresponding to the period from May 1996 to November 2024, encompassing cycles 23, 24, and 25.
+Data from subsequent CRs will be continuously added.

 For a detailed explanation of the purpose and design of the database, please refer to the following publications: